 Evil dolls fascinate me.
 While out walking one night, I found a toddler-sized pouty doll, her hands obscuring her weeping face, that someone had left on a curb with a sign attached: “Please adopt me!”
 I did, and upon posting a photo on social media, friends began commenting, “Do you want ghosts?
 Because this is how you get ghosts.”
 Three years later, and still no ghosts.

-Once again, Angelique, the ghost-witch who had cursed Barnabas with vampirism, returns, disguised as Granny Bumpers who possesses lovely dolls, marionettes, and hand puppets.
+Once again, Angelique, the ghost-witch who had cursed Barnabas with vampirism, returns, disguised as Granny Bumpers who owns a large collection of lovely dolls, marionettes, and hand puppets.
 Many, however, are human beings that Angelique shrinks and uses for evil missions, this time to drive a stake through Barnabas’s heart while he slumbers.
 Poor Quentin the werewolf even finds himself shrunken at one point.

 Arnold Drake injects romance into the story, since the marionettes are Sybil Lennon and Carlo Mancuso, two young lovers from rival families, although their fates are much more positive than those of Romeo and Juliet.